hdamker/ReleaseManagement/README.md

 ## Release Management Wiki

 Beyond the above reference release management information in GitHub, more information on the release process is available on the wiki.
+**Note**: Some wiki pages regarding manual release tracking are being superseded by the metadata-driven process described in the [Release Process](/documentation/Release_Process.md) document.

 * **Meta-releases of CAMARA**